torus-tools/stack/README.md

 4. Then to update your stack to production you can run `arjan deploy DOMAIN update prod` this will add a route53 DNS, a cloudfront distribution and a verified SSL ceritifcate to your stack.
 5. alternatively you can just run `arjan deploy DOMAIN create prod` from the start.

-In order to deploy a production site you must have already purchased a domain from a domain name registrar and you should have their respective interface open in order to create DNS records or transfer nameservers. there are several popular options out there; we like to use namecheap because as the name suggests it, its cheap, and it also has great service.
+In order to deploy a production site you must have already purchased a domain from a domain name registrar and you should have their respective interface open in order to create DNS records or transfer nameservers.
+There are several popular options out there; we like to use namecheap because as the name suggests it, its cheap and has great service.

-## Programmatic Usage

 ## Setups

-For an easier development workflow we have defined some setups that include dev, test and prod (production). you can customize these by additionally providing flags.
+For an easier development workflow we have defined some setups that include Dev, Test and Prod (production). you can customize these by additionally providing flags.
 **dev → test → prod**